Skip to main content

 Revenue certainty mechanism

-The government are in the design phase of developing a revenue certainty mechanism, which will ‘provide an incentive for the production of SAF via price support’13.
-In January 2025, the government published its response to an initial consultation, stating that it recognised ’the importance of providing certainty to industry and investors on the allocation process to allow investment decisions to be made’ and have committed to14:
+The UK government is in the design phase for a revenue certainty mechanism which will “provide an incentive for the production of SAF via price support”12.
+In January 2025, the government published its response to an initial consultation, stating that it recognised “the importance of providing certainty to industry and investors on the allocation process to allow investment decisions to be made,” and has committed to13:

 • Upholding the HEFA cap, meaning these fuels will not be eligible for revenue support.
 The first tranche of contracts offered will be with UK SAF projects that produce using non-HEFA technology and feedstock.